redis/redis-vl-python/README.md

 )
 ```

-> Learn more about using `redisvl` [vectorizers]((https://www.redisvl.com/user_guide/vectorizers_04.html)) in your embedding workflows.
+> Learn more about using [vectorizers]((https://www.redisvl.com/user_guide/vectorizers_04.html)) in your embedding workflows.

 ### Rerankers
-Integrate with popular reranking providers to improve the relevancy of the initial search results from Redis:
+[Integrate with popular reranking providers](https://www.redisvl.com/user_guide/rerankers_06.html) to improve the relevancy of the initial search results from Redis

 ## 💫 Extensions
-To improve production performance in GenAI applications, `redisvl` provides some common extensions:
+We're excited to announce the support for **RedisVL Extensions**.
+These modules implement interfaces exposing best practices and design patterns for working with LLM memory and agents.
+We've taken the best from what we've learned from our users (that's you) as well as bleeding-edge customers, and packaged it up.

+*Have an idea for another extension?
+Open a PR or reach out to us at applied.ai@redis.com.
+We're always open to feedback.*

 ### LLM Semantic Caching
 Increase application throughput and reduce the cost of using LLM models in production by leveraging previously generated knowledge with the [`SemanticCache`](https://www.redisvl.com/api/cache.html#semanticcache).